 Coronavirus: How to Prevent and Prepare

-People with arthritis should not panic and take important steps to reduce infection risk and stay healthy.
+Take important steps to reduce your infection risk and stay healthy.

 The World Health Organization (WHO) has declared the new coronavirus outbreak a pandemic, reflecting how globally widespread it has become.
 The number of new cases of COVID-19, the illness caused by the virus (named SARS-CoV-2), seems to have stabilized in China, yet infections are on the rise elsewhere.

 And people with arthritis are watching very closely.
 While infection rates are still relatively small in most areas of the United States, cases in hotspots, like New York and Washington states, and most recently Boston, are on the rise.
 Still, it is hard to know how much how much we should worry – a lot depends on where you live.
 It may be a sign of the times that the National Basketball Association (NBA) suspended its season; major cultural events, like Coachella and South By Southwest (SXSW), are being cancelled or postponed; and a growing number of universities and local school districts have suspended in-person classes.
 But it is almost business-as-usual in other, less affected parts of the country.

 One thing, however, is clear: While no one with arthritis needs to panic, we should not take this casually either.
 The CDC has defined high-risk groups as those over 60 and those with chronic health conditions such as lung and heart problems, and diabetes.
 Many people with arthritis, particularly those with osteoarthritis, are over 60, and there are also millions of people with dysregulated immune systems due to autoimmune and inflammatory types of arthritis.
 Moreover, treatment for those diseases, like rheumatoid arthritis, psoriatic arthritis and lupus, consists of immunosuppressants.